brk/tenjin/docs/README.md

 Another [manually-triggered GitHub workflow](https://github.com/Aarno-Labs/tenjin-build-deps/blob/main/.github/workflows/makerelease.yml) uses the containers to build the non-LLVM components and creates a corresponding GitHub release based on the current HEAD commit (example: [rev-03d4672c4](https://github.com/Aarno-Labs/tenjin-build-deps/releases/tag/rev-03d4672c4)).
-Tarballs are created for x86\_64 and aarch64.
+Tarballs for core build tools and libraries needed on Linux are created for x86\_64 and aarch64.
+Another set of tarballs ("more-deps") are built for Mac aarch64 as well as Linux.

 A [third manually-triggered GitHub workflow](https://github.com/Aarno-Labs/tenjin-build-deps/blob/main/.github/workflows/buildllvm.yml) builds LLVM for Mac and Linux (using the bullseye builder on the latter), and uploads the resulting tarballs to an existing GitHub release.